-According to the Common Ground Alliance (CGA), over the last 20 years improperly located or undetected subsurface utilities have caused $1.7 billion in damages, and resulted in 1,906 injuries with 421 fatalities.
+According to the Common Ground Alliance (CGA), over the last 20 years improperly located or not located subsurface utilities have caused $1.7 billion in damages and resulted in 1,906 injuries with 421 fatalities.

 The CGA represents a body of industry stakeholders that advocate for the 811/One Call utility funded public property locating service.
 Part of this advocacy is publishing the “Dirt Report”, an awareness document of the previous year’s utility strikes nationwide.
 Their efforts to mandate the use of the 811/One Call system has resulted in legislation across the US that requires calling the service before excavation.